Lizhecheng02/Kaggle-CIBMTR/README.md

     df_elastic_net_oof[col] = df_elastic_net_oof.apply(apply_adjustment, axis=1)
 ```

-The parameters (alpha, beta, theta, and gamma) were optimized race-by-race using Optuna.
+The parameters (*alpha*, *beta*, *theta*, and *gamma*) were optimized race-by-race using Optuna.
 Our objective function was designed to maximize the average evaluation over multiple random subsamples to mitigate overfitting.

-And after the post-processing, we performed a weighted mean ensemble of 8 target outputs to one unified prediction.
+After post-processing, we performed a weighted mean ensemble of the 8 target outputs into a single unified prediction.

 #### Integration of Custom PRL NN

-After that, we integrated a custom PRL NN — with a loss function that strongly emphasizes ``efs=1`` — with a small weight.
-This integration was applied only to data whose efs probability exceeded the race-specific threshold of max F1 score.
+After that, we integrated a custom PRL NN — with a loss function that strongly emphasizes `efs=1` — with a small weight.
+This integration was applied only to data where the `efs` probability exceeded the race-specific threshold for the maximum F1 score.

-Additionally, to boost our CV score a little more, we blended in predictions from another custom PRL NN (which achieved a CV score of 0.682) that was effective for weaker races giving them more weights.
+Additionally, to further boost our CV score, we blended in predictions from another custom PRL NN (which achieved a CV score of 0.682).
+This model was particularly effective for weaker races, giving them more weight.

-#### What didn't work
+#### What Didn't Work?

 - Fine-tune language models